The Carolina African Runner peanut re-emerges, giving farmers and chefs a new culinary adventure.

 At Clemson University’s Coastal Research and Education Lab, horticulturist Dr. Brian Ward stands for hours at a time carefully hand sorting, shelling and cleaning a small, distinctive and somewhat celebrated peanut known as the Carolina African Runner peanut.
 And like most rare finds, it has a story behind it.

-“The Carolina African peanut is so tiny that when it runs through a shelling machine, only about 70 percent will make it into a pile of good seed, then the sheller has to throw the rest out,” said Ward.
+“The Carolina African peanut is so tiny that when it runs through a shelling machine, only about 70% will make it into a pile of good seed, then the sheller has to throw the rest out,” Ward said.

 This spring, Ward is bent on safeguarding as many good seeds as possible to provide farmers with enough seeds to sustain the heirloom peanut.
-So, he’s hand-shelling that last 30 percent.
-“It takes about six of us cleaning and separating to get about 20 extra pounds of seed in a day,” said Ward.
+So, he’s hand-shelling that last 30%.

 The necessary tedium to ensure the peanuts are edible helps explain one reason food historians, chefs and artisans assumed this peanut was extinct.